Book a computer including printing

 - Our computers don't have speakers.
 You will need to bring your own headphones to make use of sound-based facilities

-- Essential Scanning will be available via Scan PCs only - please book a PC session to access
+- Scanning will be available via Scan PCs only - facilities vary so please check with your library

 How can I book?